Can one debate change the spiritual trajectory of an entire culture? And if so, wouldn’t you want to know what that debate was about?

 Modern culture has shown itself susceptible to several strange ideas about meditation.
 Some say meditation means clearing your mind of thoughts to think about nothing.
 Others say enlightenment comes instantly without the need to train in a gradual path.
-History is repeating: those same voices echoed in the Himalayas when the meditation arts first entered Tibet over a thousand years ago.
+It's interesting how History repeats: when the meditation arts first entered Tibet over a thousand years ago, those same voices echoed in the Himalayas.

 Amidst confusion and division over how to practice properly, the Tibetan King called for a grand debate.
 The losing position would no longer be permitted to be taught in Tibet and all students would have to convert to the prevailing view—high stakes indeed.

 In one corner stood Hwashong, a monk who claimed to teach a path of instant enlightenment that did not require thinking or a gradual path of practice.
 In the other corner stood Master Kamalashila, a great meditator who traveled over the Himalayas from India to settle the debate.